DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 <!-- image -->

 Hernando Bedoya is a Senior IT Specialist at STG Lab Services and Training in Rochester, Minnesota.
 He writes extensively and teaches IBM classes worldwide in all areas of DB2 for i.
 Before joining STG Lab Services, he worked in the ITSO for nine years writing multiple IBM Redbooksfi publications.
 He also worked for IBM Colombia as an IBM AS/400fi IT Specialist doing presales support for the Andean countries.
 He has 28 years of experience in the computing field and has taught database classes in Colombian universities.
-He holds a Master’s degree in Computer Science from EAFIT, Colombia.
+He holds a Master's degree in Computer Science from EAFIT, Colombia.
 His areas of expertise are database technology, performance, and data warehousing.
 Hernando can be contacted at hbedoya@us.ibm.com .

 ## Authors